 Odessa has been a staging point for the oil industry for several decades.
-Anytime there is an oil boom, an increase in the population is bound to happen.
-As with any type of growth, the demand for supplies and consumables increases with the size of the city.
+Anytime there is an oil boom, the population is bound to increase.
+As with any growth, the demand for supplies and consumables increases with the size of the city.
 It stands to reason that more and more 18-wheelers will travel to and through the area.
 If more and more large trucks are bringing in more and more supplies, the chances for an 18-wheeler accident in Odessa will rise, as well.
-Since I-20 runs through the city, the trucks will not only tote loads into the city but to cities close to Odessa.
+Since I-20 runs through the city, the trucks will tote loads into the city and cities close to Odessa.
 Another consideration to discuss when talking about oil booms is that since more and more trucks are needed to carry supplies, more truck drivers are needed to operate the big rigs.

 Any company that employs commercial truck drivers may be held responsible for the actions of their employees.
 One of the most prevalent causes of 18-wheeler accidents is driver error.
-Many factors can contribute to this number with inexperience and fatigue being two of them.
+Many factors can contribute to this number, with inexperience and fatigue being two.
 If you need to talk to an experienced 18-wheeler accident attorney in Odessa, contact us and let us help you.
 As members of the Million and Multi-Million Dollar Advocates Forum, we have proven on many occasions that we can get the compensation you deserve for your losses.

-Pecos is another place that has a lot of traffic for a relatively smaller town.
-With Interstate highway 20 running through it, you have the same problems as the towns mentioned above.
-One difference in the 18-wheeler accidents in Pecos, TX, is that you also have U.S. Highway 285 running through the area, as well as I-20.
-When it comes to wrecks involving large trucks, 285 has a reputation for being a deadly highway.
-This road stretches from Pecos all the way to Denver, Colorado and mostly goes through rural areas.
-While you are driving on U.S. 285, there’s not much to see as far as scenery is concerned.
-When a road is flat and goes on for miles and miles, you can get road hypnosis easily.
-This condition has other names like ‘White Line Fever” or “Highway Hypnosis” but no matter what you call it, you enter into a state of where you are operating your vehicle unknowingly.
+Pecos is another place that has a lot of traffic for a relatively more minor town.
+With Interstate Highway 20 running through it, you have the same problems as the towns mentioned above.
+One difference in the 18-wheeler accidents in Pecos, TX, is that you also have U.S. Highway 285 running through the area and I-20.
+Regarding wrecks involving large trucks, 285 has a reputation for being a deadly highway.
+This road stretches from Pecos to Denver, Colorado, primarily through rural areas.
+While you are driving on U.S. 285, there’s not much to see regarding scenery.
+When a road is flat and goes on for miles and miles, you can get road hypnosis quickly.
+This condition has other names like ‘White Line Fever” or “Highway Hypnosis,” but no matter what you call it, you enter into a state where you unknowingly operate your vehicle.
 If you have ever driven home, typically in the evening, and passed through towns that you don’t remember, you have possibly experienced this phenomenon.
-Experts believe that when you have mastered a task, your body can perform it while your mind is preoccupied with something else and this is called automaticity.
-For instance, you may drive home and begin to think about a project for your home or work and devise a list of things you need to prepare.
+Experts believe that when you have mastered a task, your body can perform it while your mind is preoccupied with something else, called automaticity.
+For instance, you may drive home and begin thinking about a project for your home or work and devise a list of things you must prepare.

-Automaticity can occur to workers who are on an assembly line or to people doing repetitive tasks like knitting.
-No matter what the cause or name that you want to give it, the fact is that drivers doing this action are not fully concentrated on the task at hand.
-Distracted driving is a problem that is on the rise since cellphones have become so commonplace.
+Automaticity can occur to workers on an assembly line or people doing repetitive tasks like knitting.
+No matter what the cause or name that you want to give it, the fact is that drivers doing this action are not entirely concentrated on the task at hand.
+Distracted driving is a problem that is on the rise since cell phones have become so commonplace.
 Truck drivers are no exception to this, either.
-We all know that accidents happen and they are unplanned.
+We all know that accidents happen, and they are unplanned.
 However, even if a person doesn’t mean for something to happen, it doesn’t mean they can’t be held liable for their neglectful or careless actions.
 The biggest problem with 18-wheeler accidents is that their mistakes have long-lasting repercussions for their victims.